jrburke/module/README.md

 });

 /***** module 'b' ******/
-// b just wants to use some macros from 'a' module.useMacro('a', 'swap', 'unless');
+// b wants to use a macro from 'a' module.useMacro('a', 'unless');

-// export runtime module value for b module.set(function b(x) {
+// export module value for b
+module.export(function b(x) {
   return true unless x > 42;
   return false;
 });
 ```

-The reader parses 'a' and sees the module APIs in play, and the
+The reader parses 'a' and sees the module APIs in play, and
-`module.exportMacro` use.
+`module.exportMacro`.
 It pulls out the token sections for
 `module.exportMacro`, and since module bodies in the `module` approach are just
 functions, it annotates the function with the pieces of information: